 The most common parasite your cat is likely to come into contact with is the cat flea.
-If your cat is allowed outside, it’s almost impossible to prevent them getting fleas at some point.
+If your cat is allowed outside, it’s almost impossible to prevent them from getting fleas at some point.
 Powders, collars, drops and even ingestible flea tablets and liquids are all worth using but no method is 100% effective in preventing fleas.

 Whilst no cat flea treatment is particularly good at prevention, they are much better at cure.
-The levels of poison you can safely apply to your cat as an occasional measure to remove fleas is much higher than you cat can be exposed to on a virtually permanent basis to try and prevent them.
+The levels of poison you can safely apply to your cat as an occasional measure to remove fleas is much higher than your cat can be exposed to on a virtually permanent basis to try and prevent them.
 Flea treatments are always changing and improving – speak to your vet about the latest and greatest treatment.

-Take care to make the treatment as stress free as possible for your cat otherwise next time they will run and hide when they see you coming for them with the flea powder.
+Take care to make the treatment as stress-free as possible for your cat otherwise next time they will run and hide when they see you coming for them with the flea powder.
 Aerosols should be avoided as the noise and smell will imprint on your cat and they will start to struggle as soon as you press the nozzle each time after the first.

 Cat bedding and carpet will need to be vacuumed, washed and/or disinfected as flea eggs, pupae and larvae will be waiting to reinfest your cat.